 You will receive some type of numbing medicine (anesthetic) before any type of skin biopsy.
 Types of skin biopsies are described below.

 An excisional biopsy is usually done by a surgeon.
 During the procedure, the entire lesion is removed.
 Numbing medicine is injected into the area.
-Then the entire lump, spot, or sore is removed, going as deep as needed to get the whole area.
+The entire lesion is removed, going as deep as needed to get the whole area.
 The area is closed with stitches.
-Pressure is applied to the area to stop any bleeding.
-If a large area is biopsied, a skin graft or flap of normal skin may be used to replace the skin that was removed.
+If a large area is biopsied, skin graft or flap of normal skin may be used to replace the skin that was removed.
 This type of biopsy is done when a kind of skin cancer called melanoma is suspected.

 Tell your health care provider: